Roshan1299/DevSwipe/README.md

 ## 📦 Installation

+### 📱 For Users
-Download the latest APK from [Releases](https://github.com/Roshan1299/DevSwipe/releases) or build from source - see [Developer Setup](docs/SETUP.md) for detailed instructions.
+- Download the latest APK from [Releases](https://github.com/Roshan1299/DevSwipe/releases)

-## 🛣️ Roadmap

-### Phase 1: MVP (Current) ✅
-Core swiping functionality and project discovery

-### Phase 2: Collaboration 🔄
-- Collaborator matching and messaging
+- Enable "Install from Unknown Sources" in Android settings
-- Advanced filtering and recommendations
+- Install and enjoy!

-### Phase 3: Scale & Enhance 📈
-- PostgreSQL migration
-- University integration
-- Advanced project management features
+### 👨‍💻 For Developers
+1. Clone the repository
+2. Open in Android Studio Arctic Fox+
+3. Set up Firebase (see [Firebase Setup](docs/FIREBASE_SETUP.md))
+4. Build and run

+See our [Development Guide](docs/SETUP.md) for detailed setup instructions.

 ## 🤝 Contributing